flutter/website/src/cookbook/design/themes.md

 );
 ```

-## Using a Theme
+## Apply a Theme

-Now that you've defined a theme, use it within the widgets' `build()`
+To apply your new theme, add the `Theme.of(context)` method within the
-methods by using the `Theme.of(context)` method.
+widgets' `build()` methods.

-The `Theme.of(context)` method looks up the widget tree and returns
+The `Theme.of(context)` method looks up the widget tree and applies
 the nearest `Theme` in the tree.
 If you have a standalone
-`Theme` defined above your widget, that's returned.
+`Theme` as defined in the previous example, that's applied.
-If not, the app's theme is returned.
+If not, Flutter applies the app's theme.

 In fact, the `FloatingActionButton` uses this technique to find the
 `accentColor`.